NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Assessments/Assignment-1/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md

 #### 1. Bring Your Own Device (BYOD) policy risks

-As a BYOD policy brings with it multiple benefits such as increased productivity, cost savings and accessibility to company information from any location[Reference](https://minerva-access.unimelb.edu.au/bitstream/handle/11343/33345/300314_2013_Tan_Risk.pdf?sequence=1&isAllowed=y).
+As a BYOD policy brings with it multiple benefits such as increased productivity, cost savings and accessibility to company information from any location [Reference](https://minerva-access.unimelb.edu.au/bitstream/handle/11343/33345/300314_2013_Tan_Risk.pdf?sequence=1&isAllowed=y).

 There are however major risks associated with BYOD, the biggest one being lack of control over data and devices.
 Employees can abuse company IT resources by bypassing IT policy for ease of use on there personal device and using there devices for personal recreational activities such as using social media during work.